 There may come a time when you encounter an individual who is expressing thoughts of suicide on your social media sites.
-You can help by posting a message encouraging them to call the Lifeline at Suicide Lifeline (800) 273.TALK (8255).
+You can help by posting a message encouraging them to call 988, the Suicide & Crisis Lifeline.
 You can also help by contacting the safety teams on the various social media sites.

 Take the time to familiarize yourself with these processes now, so that if the time comes when you encounter an individual who is suicidal, you will know how to report the individual and get him/her help.

 Talking about suicide can be very difficult for many people.
 It can be a scary, uncomfortable topic to tackle, but it’s an important one!
 Having the conversation about suicide and building awareness about the warning signs could save someone’s life.
 We want to make sure that safe, effective messaging is used.

 We believe in people first language, and hope that others become more cognizant of using this type of language whenever talking about individuals who may be experiencing a variety of situations.
 In this instance, if someone is suicidal or having suicidal thoughts, that would come after the individual.
 For example, use “an individual who is suicidal”.
 First and foremost, the person is still a person, and the suicidal ideation is something they are experiencing, not something that defines them.
 We use similar language when referring to someone with a mental illness of any type.
 For example, use “someone with bipolar disorder” or “an individual with depression” – not a bipolar individual or depressed individual.